JROChub/power_house/docs/book_of_power.md

 09. This miracle works because `transcript_digest` in `power_house::transcript` is deterministic.
 10. Ledger entries are stored alphabetically in `ledger_0000.txt`, `ledger_0001.txt`, etc.
 11. Each ledger line begins with a keyword: `statement`, `challenge`, `round_sums`, `final_eval`, `hash`.
-12. The digest uses `blake2b` truncated to 64 bits; nothing random sneaks in.
+12. The digest uses `blake2b` truncated to 64 bits for these demonstrations; nothing random sneaks in, though production deployments should widen to 128 bits or greater to suppress birthday collisions.
 13. `LedgerAnchor::push` in `alien::ledger` automatically prepends `JULIAN::GENESIS`.
 14. `reconcile_anchors_with_quorum` rejects mismatched statements or hash arrays.
 15. Therefore, manipulating the transcript alters the digest and breaks the XOR equality.